yosoufe/SFND_2D_Feature_Tracking/report.md

 SHITOMASI, HARRIS, FAST, BRISK, ORB, AKAZE, SIFT, ORB_CUDA and FAST_CUDA.
 Of course the CUDA ones would only work of the project is compiled with CUDA option enabled.
 Please checkout the readme file on how to enable it.
-The following function is creating multiple detectors based on the given string
+The following function is creating multiple detectors based on the given string and also extracts the keypoints.
 ```c++
 void descKeypoints(vector<cv::KeyPoint> &keypoints, cv::Mat &img, cv::Mat &descriptors, string descriptorType)
 {